BeerendraMC/mfe-doc/static/media/2-Creating mfe in angular using web components.5f400ed3d451abbab91b.md

 }
 ```

-This component takes a name input, displays a greeting and emits an event on button click.
+This component takes a name input, displays a greeting and emits an event with the greeting string on button click.

 ### Step 3: Convert the Angular Component into a Web Component